castorini/pyserini/docs/experiments-wiki-corpora.md

 Retrieval with a DPR model can be done in the Tevatron toolkit.
 Please follow the instructions from [Tevatron](https://github.com/texttron/tevatron/blob/main/examples/example_dpr.md) to do this.

 We make the $2^{nd}$ iteration DPR models available in HuggingFace🤗 for all corpus variants.
-The links to the models for wiki-all-6-3 are:
+The links to the models for wiki-all-6-3-tamber are:

 [wiki-all-6-3-multi-dpr2-passage-encoder](https://huggingface.co/manveertamber/wiki-all-6-3-multi-dpr2-passage-encoder)
 [wiki-all-6-3-multi-dpr2-query-encoder](https://huggingface.co/manveertamber/wiki-all-6-3-multi-dpr2-query-encoder)

-Alternatively, retrieval can be performed in Pyserini as we make the encoded-queries for NaturalQuestions and TriviaQA and the dense index available in the wiki-all-6-3 case:
+Alternatively, retrieval can be performed in Pyserini as we make the encoded-queries for NaturalQuestions and TriviaQA and the dense index available in the wiki-all-6-3-tamber setting:

 ### Natural Questions
 ```
 python3 -m pyserini.search.faiss \
-  --index wiki-6-3-all-dindex \
+  --index wiki-6-3-all-dpr2-multi \
   --topics nq-test \
-  --encoded-queries wiki-all-6-3-nq-test-query_emb \
+  --encoded-queries wiki-6-3-all-dpr2-multi-nq-test \
   --output runs/run.wiki-all-6-3.nq-test.dpr2.trec \
   --hits 1000 \
   --batch-size 72 --threads 36